Ameg-yag/fuzzer/writeup.md

 - All variants of ints are sent, floats, large, small, 0 and negative

 The JSON fuzzer fuzzes at a size range which seems reasonable to elicit memory corruption, however, these values could be easily changed which may increase the fuzzers effectiveness depending on the types of binaries the fuzzer is being used and tested against.
+More variants on the data implemented in the fuzzing process may prove valuable if the data has an effect on processing.
+The fuzzer attacks well-known vulnerabilties attempting to break the binaries with input that should affect the processing of the process.
+To expand upon this fuzzer, you may look to increase the versatility and improve the breadth of fuzzing attempts to target very infrequent bugs.